Shot on Galaxy S26 Ultra (Expert RAW)

 If it isn’t installed yet: tap Expert RAW and follow the on-screen prompts to download it.
 You can also download Expert RAW from the Galaxy Store.

-Step 2 If you don’t have a tripod: turn on a timer
+Step 3 If you don’t have a tripod

-Tap the Settings icon (looks like four dots in a circle on many models).
+For other Galaxy phones, tap the Settings icon (four dots in a circle on many models).

 Turn on Timer → set to 10s.